Azure/bicep-registry-modules/avm/res/sql/server/database/README.md

 ### Parameter: `sku.size`

-Size of the particular SKU
+Size of the particular SKU.

 - Required: No
 - Type: string